sg-s/python-arrays/README.md

 | dtype |       ❌         |  ❌              |  ✅       |  ❌ |

 Wow, that's so intuitive!
 This is why they say python is an easy to learn language.
+I'm so grateful to the people who designed this because this presents the best possible user experience.

 Let's make a similar table for for inferior languages like MATLAB.
 (I'm assuming `thing` is a matrix):